schulle4u/yellow-audio/README.md

 ## How to use audio links

-Create a notice block using an `audiolist` ID.
-Every link inside the block will be treated as audio link.
-To activate the playback controls, create a `[audiocontrols]` shortcut somewhere in your page.
+Create a notice block using an `audiolist` class.
+Every link inside the block will be treated as audio link, and basic playback controls are available.

 ## Examples